 Unlike other beautiful places where I was able to dive in Indonesia and Malaysia (Komodo, Raja Ampat, Nusa Lembongan or Sipadan, to cite some famous diving spots), Weda Bay offers all its beauty without furious current.

 The visibility is remarkable some days.
 The dives are varied, without stress, ideal to refine your photographic settings without haste.
 No need to choose between palmer or photograph...
-In short, I recommend without hesitation the place for novice divers and underwater photographers!
+In short, I recommend without hesitation this place to beginners as well as to underwater photographers!

-Especially since there are not only divers: the tourists who grow up here also come to To watch the birds.
+Especially since there are not only divers: the tourists who come here also come for To watch the birds.
 As for cruise-diving boats, they are still rare to come in the area.

-Every dive, we are in a very small committee.
-Our Indonesian guides are passionate, attentive.
+On each dive, we are in a very small group.
+Our Indonesian guides are passionate and attentive.
 We are alone with our bubbles, happy to be there.

-Michael even ends up playing the models for my lens, alternating with our guides Radyal and Jimmy, when I need a little diver silhouette in the background.
+Michael even ends up acting as a model for my lens, alternating with our guides Radyal and Jimmy, when I need a little silhouette of a diver in the background.